-The intense hurricane seasons of prior years reinforce the need to continually address the topic of hurricane preparedness.
-Dr. Gray the former Director of the National Hurricane Center has most accurately stated on numerous occasions "Preparation through education is less costly than learning through tragedy".
+The intense hurricane seasons we have experienced in the Caribbean reinforce the need to continually address the topic of hurricane preparedness.
+Dr. Gray a former Director of the National Hurricane Center has most accurately stated on numerous occasions "Preparation through education is less costly than learning through tragedy".